 - 3.16.1 The AO shall have a process to evaluate the performance of each Auditor on its list of approved IOSA Auditors a minimum of once during every two (2) calendar years, when an Auditor wants to re-establish Audit conduct currency as per IPM Table 3.9, or when required by IATA.
-Performance evaluations shall have satisfactory results and shall be accomplished by an Evaluator while the Auditor is conducting a full or partial Audit. - 3.16.2 For the purpose of maintaining qualification in accordance with IPM 3.16.1, the AO shall require a satisfactory performance evaluation for each Auditor: - (i) initially during the calendar year immediately following the calendar year in which the Auditor received initial approval as an IOSA Auditor in accordance with IPM 3.10; - (ii) during each period of two (2) consecutive calendar years subsequent to the calendar year of the initial performance evaluation as specified in i). - 3.16.3 A performance evaluation associated with an upgrade to Lead Auditor, in accordance with IPM 3.11.1, shall satisfy the requirement for an AO to evaluate the performance of an Auditor as specified in IPM 3.16.1. - 3.16.4 An Auditor that has not satisfied the requirement for a performance evaluation as specified in IPM 3.16.1 and 3.16.2 shall be classified as non-current by the AO and shall not be used by the AO to conduct an Audit until currency has been re-established in accordance with IPM 3.18.2. - 3.16.5 The AO shall use evaluation forms provided by IATA for the evaluation process in accordance with IPM 3.16.
+Performance evaluations shall have satisfactory results and shall be accomplished by an Evaluator while the Auditor is conducting a full or partial Audit.
+Performance evaluation shall last for at least half a day to include all phases of the Audit as identified in the form provided by IATA. - 3.16.2 For the purpose of maintaining qualification in accordance with IPM 3.16.1, the AO shall require a satisfactory performance evaluation for each Auditor: - (i) initially during the calendar year immediately following the calendar year in which the Auditor received initial approval as an IOSA Auditor in accordance with IPM 3.10; - (ii) during each period of two (2) consecutive calendar years subsequent to the calendar year of the initial performance evaluation as specified in i). - 3.16.3 A performance evaluation associated with an upgrade to Lead Auditor, in accordance with IPM 3.11.1, shall satisfy the requirement for an AO to evaluate the performance of an Auditor as specified in IPM 3.16.1. - 3.16.4 An Auditor that has not satisfied the requirement for a performance evaluation as specified in IPM 3.16.1 and 3.16.2 shall be classified as non-current by the AO and shall not be used by the AO to conduct an Audit until currency has been re-established in accordance with IPM 3.18.2. - 3.16.5 The AO shall use evaluation forms provided by IATA for the evaluation process in accordance with IPM 3.16.
+The evaluation form shall be forwarded to IATA for any initial and additional qualification or re-qualification.
+The evaluation form need not to be forwarded to IATA for the regular bi-annual performance evaluation observation.